maybebyte/anthesis/why-self-host.md

   available.
 - Old hardware is still viable.
 You're not forced to upgrade every few years.
-- Some of it is just plain cool.
+- Some of the free software people write is really cool and results from enthusiasm, not a desire for profit.

 Contrast with [proprietary
 software](https://www.gnu.org/proprietary/proprietary.en.html):